algorandfoundation/algokit-cli/docs/features/goal.md

  Genesis hash: vEg1NCh6SSXwS6O5HAfjYCCNAs4ug328s3RYMr9syBg=
 ```

-If the sandbox `algod` docker container is not present or not running, the command will fails as follows, respectively:
+If the AlgoKit Sandbox `algod` docker container is not present or not running, the command will fail with a clear error, e.g.:

 ```
 $ ~ algokit goal